ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_22-37-26-850000_cam.webp" %}

-Sure enough, right as twilight was turning to night, when were back in our ortz with Anuka, we heard the dogs barking relentlessly.
+Sure enough, right as twilight was turning to night, when were back in our ort with Anuka, we heard the dogs barking relentlessly.
 Then, a gunshot!
 Rushing outside, we met Godla outside his tent, rifle in hand.

 He was looking across the river, where the dogs were still barking.
 In the tent, Anuka translated that he wasn't aiming to kill, as it's against shamanistic religion to kill it unless it threatens your life.
 He showed us his gun, a dated Russian rifle.
 I realized it would be a great time to gift Godla with a pair of pocket binoculars we had bought at the black market.
 When I gave it to him, he took it with both hands, touched it to his head out of appreciation, and inspected every feature.
 He looked up at me, grinned, and said, bayarlala (thank you).